nhecht/blueprints-learn.en/help/blueprints/customer-journeys/3rd-party-messaging.md

 * Batch segments – need to ensure you understand the daily volume of qualified users and ensure the destination system can handle the burst throughput per journey and across all journeys
 * Streaming segments – need to ensure the initial burst of profile qualifications can be handled along with the daily streaming qualifying volume per journey and across all journeys
 * Decision Management in not supported
-* Outbound integrations to 3rd Party systems
+* Outbound integrations to 3rd-party systems
   * No support for a single Static IPs as our infrastructure is multi-tenant (must allow list all datacenter IPs)
   * Only POST and PUT methods are supported for custom actions
   * Authentication support: token | password | OAuth2